Class 6 Exam > Class 6 Notes > Science Class 6 > Short Notes: Body Movements

 FAQs on Body Movement Class 6 Notes Science Chapter 5

-3. What is the gait of animals?
+3. What are the different types of gaits observed in animals?

 99 videos|261 docs|49 tests